Reverse Osmosis (RO) Membrane Cleaning Services

 Some problems can occur with improper usage of the clean in place (CIP) system or through not applying the right cleaning solutions.
 There are plenty of options when it comes to cleaning your RO membranes.
 The best way is determined by analyzing your water and your system operations.

-A periodic cleaning can be performed at just the right time, flow rate, and temperature, and it can still fail if the chemistry applied is not appropriate for the specific foulant.
+Periodic cleaning can be performed at just the right time, flow rate, and temperature, and it can still fail if the chemistry applied is not appropriate for the specific foulant.
 For that reason, it is wise to spend some time before a chemical cleaning is needed to determine your most likely membrane fouling.

 For example, increased pressure drops in the first stage indicate colloidal from either inorganics or organic fouling in a system, and it can also indicate bacterial fouling.
 This type of fouling tends to benefit from a low pH soak followed by an alkaline cleaning.
 If the final stage pressure drops are elevated, it is an indication of mineral deposition.
 To properly address this type of fouling, it is necessary to know what minerals are most likely to deposit.
 System projections or antiscalant projections can be useful here, as can a new mineral analysis on both the feed and concentrate.
 These types of deposits may require low-pH cleaners for carbonate scales or alkaline chelant cleaners for sulfate scales.

 At Complete Water Solutions, our technicians have more than 400 hours working with reverse osmosis systems.
 They can identify contaminants causing membrane inefficiencies and work to treat them safely and effectively.
 We offer both on-site and off-site cleaning procedures for your convenience.
+RO membrane cleaning is an essential service we provide to keep your system running smoothly.

-On-Site Membrane Cleaning Services
+On-Site RO Membrane Cleaning Services

 Many Industrial Reverse Osmosis Systems are equipped with a CIP or Clean in Place system.
 This will allow you the ability to clean your Reverse Osmosis system on-site without removing all of your membranes.